-Is it just me or is anybody else alarmed with the amount of violence in web copywriting nowadays?
+Is it just me or is anybody else alarmed by the amount of violence in web copywriting nowadays?

-In a world where teens are killing themselves because of bullying, I call on my fellow copywriters to stop using violent language.
+In a world where teens are killing each other and themselves because of bullying, where armed men are shooting at or plowing their vehicles over crowds, where people blow up other people and themselves in the name of their beliefs, I call on my fellow copywriters to stop using violent language.

 Obviously the saying “sticks and stones may hurt my bones, but words will never hurt me” is simply untrue.